prof-rossetti/internet-technologies/exercises/express-app/checkpoints/1-generation.md

 // ...
 ````

 Take this opportunity to take a quick look at the `bin/www` file.
-The code in this file defines the web server which runs on port 3000 the application logic defined in "app.js".
+Observe the code in this file defines a web server which runs on port 3000 the application logic defined by the "app.js" file.

 Restart the web server: